Cirencester Parking Project

 Q. Will the decked car park be ugly?

-A. We will be aiming to erect something that the whole town can feel proud of.
+A. We will be aiming to erect a structure that is innovative and sustainable - something the whole town can feel proud of.

 Q. Could we have more on-street parking?

 A. On-street parking is the responsibility of Gloucestershire Highways (GCC).
-We continue to ask them to consider the option of providng more.
+We continue to ask them to consider the option of providing more.
+We have asked GCC to undertake a review of on-street parking in Cirencester and our aim is to ensure we maximise the efficiency of both on-street and off-street space.

 Q. Are there any plans to improve provision and facilities for cycling?

-A. Yes all housing developments will be asked to address this issue.
+A. Yes all new or future housing developments will be asked to address this issue.

 Q. Will the Council be reviewing car parking charges?